 9 June 2018:

 On 28 May, Filipino vapers gathered in Quezon City for their 1st Harm Reduction Summit organized by The Vapers Philippines.
-A Kiwi resource person provided evidence and promoted e-cigarettes as a safer alternative to regular cigarettes.
-It appears consumer safety, a basic consumer right, is not a big concern for vapers.
+A Kiwi resource person provided evidence and promote e-cigarettes as a safer alternative to regular cigarettes.

 Barely two months ago an explosion of a Philippines-made e-cigarette in the US resulted in 2.6 million units of Vuse Vibe being recalled from the stores.
 The vaping device, made by Smoke-E Mountain Mech Works in the Philippines is reported to be unregulated.
 Though there have been other local cases of e-cigarette device explosions, no recalls have been made in the Philippines or elsewhere in Asia.
 Instead vapers are stepping up promotion of the benefits of e-cigarettes.